Updated November 17, 2023

 Key Differences Asset Management vs Wealth Management

 Both Asset Management vs Wealth Management are popular choices in the market; let us discuss some of the major Difference Between Asset Management vs Wealth Management:

 - Asset managers manage an individual’s/institution’s investments like stocks, fixed income securities, real estate, and other assets while wealth managers manage all the financial aspects of an individual/institution including asset management, tax planning, education, legacy, and estate planning, cash flow planning, insurance, charitable contributions, retirement planning etc.

 - Asset managers aim at maximizing returns from client’s investments while wealth managers aim at balancing all possible uses of client’s money for preserving and maximizing wealth over the long-run through financial and investment strategies, accounting and tax approaches, and legal and estate planning.

 - Asset managers mostly offer in-house products and are narrower and more sophisticated in their approach since they are primarily investment experts and closer to the market.
 Wealth managers are mo.

 - Re-process-driven and seek synergy gains through coordination of inputs from financial experts, client’s attorney, accountant, insurance agent, and others.

-- Asset management firms are usually registered as broker-dealers and are only required to offer investment products which are “suitable” for the clients while wealth managers are registered as investment advisors and have a “fiduciary” or legal responsibility to put the client’s financial interests before their own.
+- Asset management firms are usually registered as broker-dealers and are only required to offer investment products that are “suitable” for the clients while wealth managers are registered as investment advisors and have a “fiduciary” or legal responsibility to put the client’s financial interests before their own.

 - Asset management compensation has been traditionally commission-based although firms are increasingly shifting to a fee-based model for assets under management.
 Wealth management compensation has traditionally been retainer fee-based along with a fee for assets under management.